charlieisacat/CISim/README.md

 # CISim: ISA-Agnostic Custom Instruction Simulation for General-Purpose Processor

-This is the simulator we used in CIExplorer https://github.com/charlieisacat/CIExplorer.

 Its DRAM and Cache model are implemented according to https://github.com/PrincetonUniversity/MosaicSim.

 ## Citation